hyperion-voting/hyperion/README.md

 2. Gmpy2: https://pypi.org/project/gmpy2/

-3. tompetersen/threshold-crypto: Please download this library from its [github repository](https://github.com/tompetersen/threshold-crypto).
+3. tompetersen/threshold-crypto: Please download and install this library from its [github repository](https://github.com/tompetersen/threshold-crypto).

 4. Finally, use the following command to install Openpyxl (v3.1.0) and Texttable (v1.6.7):
 ```bash